esa-cci/esa-climate-toolbox/.devcontainer/README.md

-# Development Environment Setup
+# Run ESA CCI Toolkit on GitHub Codespace

-Welcome to the development environment setup for the ESA Climate Toolbox.
-This document provides instructions on how to set up and run the Codespace using Visual Studio Code, GitHub Codespaces, and the beta 'Open in Jupyter Lab' feature.
+This guide will help run the ESA CCI Toolkit on GitHub Codespace.
+Each GitHub account has a free tier for Codespaces which should be sufficient to run this demo.

 ## Prerequisites